vele616/monorepo/packages/jobboard/website/content/jobs/business-analyst-technical-configuration-evisit-rJiIA.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/evisit"
 companyWebsite: "http://www.evisit.com/"
-summary: "EVisit is searching for a business analyst that has 2+ years in a technical, customer-facing role -- SaaS Experience preferred."
+summary: "eVisit is searching for a Business Analyst that has 2+ years of experiance in a technical, customer-facing role -- SaaS preferred."
 summaryBackup: "Excited about #management, #css, #translation?
 Check out this job post!"
 featured: 13
 ---